Inspirational journeys

 Threat Modeling Methodologies

-To identify applications and systems, and rank potential threats companies should really engage in the activity of threat modeling.
+To identify applications and systems, rank potential threats to companies should really engage in the activity of threat modeling.
 There are numerous methods, each with a new strategy and sequence of processes.

 The choice of threat modeling methodologies should align with the organization's needs and specific environment.